 Using the Appropriate HR Software to Manage Holidays and Time Off

 Once we know what the law says and the priority order in our company (if there’s any) we need a way to keep track of every absence and request through employee time tracking.

 Many companies and HR managers still use complex excel sheets.
 This can sound like a good solution but in the long term it can be confusing and turn out to be quite time-consuming.
 An excel calendar needs customisation, technical skills and lots of time.
 It can get outdated very easily and quickly if someone receives the wrong document.

 The best way to manage your employee’s absences is HR software, known as an Employee Holiday Tracking System that will help you automate all those tasks.
 With Factorial, an online human resources software, each employee can access their account and ask for time off just in a few clicks.
 Their supervisor will get an email and accept or reject their request by looking at the team calendar.
 Staying organised and making sure there are still enough people on the team to get the work done is very important.
 The calendar will automatically update with this new absence.
 Then everyone in the company will know that the employee won’t be available at the office and adapt accordingly.

-Factorial’s calendars can adapt to your countries bank holidays.
+Factorial employee holiday calendars can adapt to your country’s bank holidays.
 And the admin can create a Holiday policy to make sure all employees know how many days off they have.
 If they haven’t used all their holidays, using Factorial, they can accrue it from one year to another.